ofiwg/libfabric/man/fi_domain.3.md

 protocol, but may also require that checks be enabled in the provider software.
-By disabling resource management, an application assumes all responsibility for preventing queue and buffer overruns, but doing so may allow a provider to eliminate internal synchronization calls.
+By disabling resource management, an application assumes all responsibility for preventing queue and buffer overruns, but doing so may allow a provider to eliminate internal synchronization calls, such as atomic variables or locks.

 It should be noted that even if resource management is disabled, the provider implementation and protocol may still provide some level of